psteinb/hpc-in-a-day/_episodes/03-03-mapreduce-for-pi.md

 She launches the application and waits for quite a while until the she receives an answer (1 minute in this case).
 She thinks that this is strange.
 Looking through a some lines of text and checking if a line starts with `3.1` doesn't sound complicated, so why is it taking so long.
 She expected to get an answer back instantly.
 Given that she has 16 of these files, if she wants to look through all of them, this means that she has to wait at least 16 minutes for the answer to come along.

 Lola wonders, but what do we have a cluster for then?
 She decides to submit 16 jobs that filter out the estimates of pi for each file.
-She sits down and alters her previous program to [filter-out the occurences of pi](code/03_parallel_jobs/filter_pi_estimates.py).
+She sits down and alters her previous program to [filter-out the occurrences of pi](code/03_parallel_jobs/filter_pi_estimates.py).
 The idea of her code is the following:

 ```
 import sys